 If the title sounds confusing bear with me here, it will get clearer…

-How important is effective decision making?
+How important is an effective decision-making process?
 For you personally?
 For your company?
 As a leader?

 Consider the different environments and the impact a decision will make.
 It could mean as much as life or death, profit or bankruptcy, and success or defeat.
 Not every decision has dramatic outcomes, however, every decision has some consequences for some of the stakeholders.